My First Interview Experience 👨🏾💻

 This week's challenge is the #MyFirstInterviewExperience where developers get to share their first interview experience and lessons learned from it.
 While this is my own story, I look forward to reading yours and hope developers preparing for interviews will learn from these stories.

 My first interview experience was for an internship role at Upnepa NG, a company in Lagos, Nigeria.
-Upnepa is a data-driven platform which gives real-time (On/Off) information and total hours of electricity supply in selected areas, communities and homes across Nigeria.
+Upnepa is a data-driven platform that gives real-time (On/Off) information and total hours of electricity supply in selected areas, communities, and homes across Nigeria.

-I so much loved their mission to monitor, aggregate, and analyse power supply, power outages and power distribution in order to improve productivity in young people and students, provide power supply rates insight for SMEs, and foresight for governmental institutions, energy distribution companies and energy solution projects.
+I so much loved their mission to monitor, aggregate, and analyze power supply, power outages, and power distribution in order to improve productivity in young people and students, provide power supply rates insight for SMEs, and foresight for governmental institutions, energy distribution companies, and energy solution projects.

 I prepared my resume and applied for the job.
 This was my first time applying for a job, I was very inexperienced and wasn't sure how it all works.
 I just kept calm and waited for whatever comes next 🧘🏾♂️.

 Eventually, I got an email that my application was accepted and it was interview time.

 - Communication skill

 - Personal Development

 I prepared, read tons of resources online around preparing for interviews and hoped I was ready for it.
 Fast forward to the interview day, I joined the call (I can't remember all the details now 😬) and answered tons of technical and non-technical questions alongside some test web projects.